-Statewide partners include Disability Rights Washington, the Long Term Care Ombudsman Program, and the Washington Coalition of Sexual Assault Programs.
-King County Pilot Partners include API Chaya, the Arc of King County, the Developmental Disability Ombuds, and Snohomish/King County Long-Term Care Ombuds.
-We are also advised by a group of long-term care residents.
+Partners are Disability Rights Washington, the Long-Term Care Ombudsman Program, the Washington Coalition of Sexual Assault Programs, API Chaya, the Arc of King County, the Developmental Disability Ombuds, and an advisory long-term care resident workgroup.

 Welcome Indicators: What does self-determination look like in LTC?